Connecticut Recount Laws

 Party/candidate or initiator has statutory authority to appoint observers

-Section 9-311, Subsection (b) states that “All recanvassing procedures shall be open to public observation.”
-Subsection (a) also allows for two representatives from each “chairman of the town committee of each political party which nominated candidates for the election.”
-Such representatives are allowed to observe, and to present evidence of any observed irregularities in a court contest related to the election, but no mention is made of their ability to challenge.
+Each chairman of the town committee of each political party which nominated candidates for the election” may send representatives to the recanvass.
+Such representatives are only allowed to observe the recanvass, but they may present evidence of any observed irregularities in a court contest related to the election.
+CT Gen Stat § 9-311(a).